padrinoDB/ipmr/cran-comments.md

-This is an update of ipmr which is already on CRAN.
+This is a resubmission of ipmr 0.0.5 from earlier today.
 This update includes bug fixes and a new features.
 The last update was in mid September, 2021.
+Additionally, it eliminates the following NOTE from the submission earlier today:

+> checking R code for possible problems ...
+NOTE .new_pdf: ... may be used in an incorrect context: 'rlang::enexprs(...)'
+.unknown_op: ... may be used in an incorrect context: 'list(...)'

+Per an email from Uwe Ligges, I've been told I can ignore the 503 errors regarding links and DOIs from the earlier submission.

 Additional information on this submission: